Collective ballistic motion explains fast aggregation in adhesive active matter

-Therefore, the observed increase in the exponent \( z \) in Fig.~\ref{fig1}b signals a shift from DLCA to ballistic aggregation.
-This shift is driven by collective motion within clusters, above which the persistence length grows linearly with the average mass while the ratio \( \overline{l}_p / \overline{l}_c \) scales as $\sim \overline{M}^{1/2}$.
-At sufficiently large \( \overline{M} \), the ballistic aggregation criterion is satisfied.
-Crucially, collective ballistic aggregation is the asymptotic regime, not a transient effect.
+Therefore, the increase in \( z \) seen in Fig.~\ref{fig1}a signals a shift from DLCA to ballistic aggregation.
+This shift is driven by collective motion within clusters, which makes the persistence length grow linearly with the average mass while the ratio \( \overline{l}_p / \overline{l}_c \) scales as $\sim \overline{M}^{1/2}$.
+At sufficiently large $\overline{M}$, the ballistic aggregation criterion is satisfied.
+Notably, collective ballistic aggregation represents the asymptotic regime---not merely a transient effect.

-We also analyze the impact of $J$ on the full cluster mass distribution $P(M,t)$ ~\cite{de2021active}, whose relevance will become clear in the analytical approach employed below.
-Figures~\ref{fig4}a–b show $P(M,t)$ once the system reaches the algebraic aggregation regime.
-For $J = 0$, the distribution has a peak.
-For $J=100$, a power law $P(M,t) \sim M^{-\lambda}$ emerges, with $\lambda \simeq 1.1$.
-Importantly, as shown in Figs.~\ref{fig4}c–d, the distributions display dynamical scaling: all curves collapse onto a single universal function, $f\left(M/\overline{M}\right) = \overline{M}^{2} P(M,t)$, as observed in other problems of irreversible aggregation \cite{leyvraz2003scaling,kolb1984unified}.

-In order to quantitatively explain the aggregation exponent $z$ in each aggregation kinetics regime, we develop an analytical approach based on the Smoluchowski coagulation equation, a master-equation-like set of differential equations for the number of clusters with a given mass; see Supplementary Material~\cite{supp}.
-In the DLCA regime, we adopt an aggregation rate proportional to the sum of the diffusion coefficients of the merging clusters, \( K(M, M') \sim D(M) + D(M') \), which corresponds to the Brownian kernel in two dimensions~\cite{leyvraz2003scaling, moncho2004colloidal, moncho2000simulations, moncho2001dlca}.
-Taking into account the dynamic scaling of the mass distribution just observed, we obtain an algebraic solution for the average cluster mass with exponent \( z = \frac{1}{1 - \alpha} \).
-Since we find \( -1 \leq \alpha \leq 0 \) for DLCA, this yields \( \frac{1}{2} \leq z \leq 1 \), in agreement with our simulations.